tzi/profile-css.md/performances/rendering.md

-# CSS rendering performance in 10 links
+# CSS rendering performance in 5 points

 CSS rendering performance is the efficiency to compute styles after everything is loaded.
 The purpose is to get fluid interfaces, for example **fast scrolls or smooth animations**.
 To do that we need to get the browser rendering the page at **60fps everywhere**.

-## Is it important?
+## 1. Is it important?

  * Adam Morse, [Does CSS Performance Matter?][mrmrs-caring] Article published December 18, 2014.